 B.S. and M.A. from Ohio State

-“Conjoined Partnership” uses two shirts, cut up the backs and stitched together to form one shirt with two necks.
-One has cash with Trump’s face, the other with Putin’s face.
-The Putin side has bear claws suggesting Russia the bear.
-Hand holding among world leaders is a new phenomenon.
+“Conjoined Partnership” is crafted out of two shirts, cut up the back and stitched together to form one shirt with two necks.
+One has cash with Trump’s face, the other with Putin’s.
+The Putin side has bear claws, as a way to suggest Russian ties.
+Cavanaugh suggests that hand holding among world leaders is a new phenomenon.

 Sue Cavanaugh, Columbus, OH

 Sue Cavanaugh’s show at the Cultural Arts Center

 This work was the beginning of Sue’s exploration of Corporations as People and politics in the U.S.